MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-azure-portal-configure.md

 This article describes how to use the [Azure portal](https://portal.azure.com) to configure an availability group for SQL Server on Azure VMs within multiple subnets by creating new virtual machines with SQL Server, a Windows failover cluster, availability group, and listener.
 This deployment method supports SQL Server 2016 and later on Windows Server 2016 and later.

-Deploying a multi-subnet availability group through the portal provides an easy end-to-end experience for users which configures the virtual machines following the [HADR best practices](hadr-cluster-best-practices.md).
+Deploying a multi-subnet availability group through the portal provides an easy end-to-end experience for users that configures the virtual machines following the [HADR best practices](hadr-cluster-best-practices.md).

 The ability to create your availability group through the Azure portal is currently in preview.

-While this article uses the Azure portal to configure the availability group environment, it is also possible to do so [manually](availability-group-manually-configure-prerequisites-tutorial-multi-subnet.md) as well.
+While this article uses the Azure portal to configure the availability group environment, it's also possible to do so [manually](availability-group-manually-configure-prerequisites-tutorial-multi-subnet.md) as well.

 > [!NOTE]
 > It's possible to lift and shift your availability group solution to SQL Server on Azure VMs using Azure Migrate.
 See [Migrate availability group](../../migration-guides/virtual-machines/sql-server-availability-group-to-sql-on-azure-vm.md) to learn more.